atombrenner/cv/README.md

-# My CV
+# My CV as a printable web page

-An experiment of a CV rendered from data with Preact and TailwindCSS.
+Started as an experiment of CV rendered from data with Preact and TailwindCSS.
+Ended as an example of a server-side-rendered CV, where Preact components give structure to the data.